Skip to Content

 Illustration

-The Illustration Department fosters a multidisciplinary approach to visual expression and communication, ranging from traditional to digital media, static to interactive, 2D to 3D.
+Our Illustration Department fosters a multidisciplinary approach to visual expression and communication, spanning traditional and digital media, static and interactive work, and 2D and 3D forms.

 A faculty and student in a studio pointing to an artwork on a canvas.